Advice on how Osteopathy can treat your low back neck joint pain or sciatica.

 Banker’s card, Cash, or cheque with account card

 Card payment – preferably Debit card rather than Credit card (No Amex)

 Thank you for your assistance in this arrangement

 Where can I Park?

-Free off-road parking next to the surgery in Crantock Grove
+There is also Free parking next to the surgery in Crantock Grove itself

 Does the Medical world think that the Osteopathic approach is effective?

 Yes it does!
-And this is in keeping with our mult-method approach to your problem
+And this is in keeping with our multi-method approach to your problem

 That is, it’s not all about ‘click and fix’.
 Think about the lifestyle and exercise advice you receive from your osteopath too!